 The cost analysis tool is an addition to Google Analytics and is available to all users of Google Analytics.
 When you sign into Google and open any of your website’s profiles, you will find Cost Analysis as the last link under Traffic Sources in the left navigation.

-In order to use the Google Analytics Cost Analysis Tool, you first need to upload the cost data.
-There are two ways to do this:
+To use the Google Analytics Cost Analysis Tool, you first need to upload the cost data.
+There are two ways to do this.
+You can use a:

 Handling Cost Data

 A best practice would be to make sure each of your data sources are separated as custom data sources.
 If you run a PPC campaign on Yahoo! and have an affiliate marketing partner, you should ideally create a custom data source for your Yahoo! campaign and a separate one for your affiliate marketing campaign.
 This way you will be able to manage your data sources better.
 For instance, if you wanted to delete one of the data sources in the future, it would be easier to do so if each of your cost data sources were uploaded as a separate custom data source.

 The clicks/cost report in the tool lets you compare the click-through rates, cost, and the conversion rate of all your paid online marketing channels.
 You can get a comparison of how much each campaign costs, what the revenue from each campaign is, calculate the ROI, and compare the margins you get from each marketing campaign.
 Effectively letting you compare each digital marketing channel’s cost-effectiveness in your marketing mix.